 In order to define domain preferences, you need to have the Admin role.
 To learn more about permissions, go to Managing Roles.

 Create a drill down target

 - Go to Preferences → Domain Preferences.
-Note that you must be an Admin user to access this area.
+Note that you must have the necessary permissions to access this area.

 - Select the Drill down tab in the left area and click New.

 Fill in the fields in the New drill down window.
 All of them are mandatory:

 The name of the new drill down target.